Advertisement

 UCHE AMAONWU: There are two ways to approach that.
 One is friendly competition.
 You’ve listened here today, people keep citing Rwanda, Ethiopia — where are those exemplars in Nigeria?

-The other is to go where the numbers tell you the women and children are dying the most and say, ‘by fire, by force, we’re going to fix this’.
-We’ve done that in places like Kano and Sokoto.
-But over time, the metrics haven’t changed.
-Why?
-Because the governors themselves haven’t been demanding it.
-Everyone does the same things; donor darlings — everybody puts money there.
-There are other states who don’t get a lot of donors but they are doing the hard work.
-Can we find those ones and give them a little boost so they can be examples.
+The other is to go where the numbers tell you the women and children are dying the most and say, ‘by fire, by force, we’re going to fix this.’
+This has been done in places like Kano and Sokoto.
+But over time, the metrics haven’t changed as much as people will like to see.
+There are other states who don’t get a lot of donors, but they are doing the hard work.
+Can we find those ones and give them a little boost so they can be positive exemplars for other states to emulate?

-Nigeria is a unique country, you have to understand people’s motivations and design interventions around them.
-For us at the Gates Foundation, we are a strategy-driven organisation guided by what our co-chairs want and the reality is that we don’t do everything.
-We have a very acute focus on the things that kill children, and we follow the numbers.
+Nigeria is a unique country; you have to understand people’s motivations and design interventions around them.
+For us at the Gates Foundation, we are a strategy-driven organization guided by the priorities of our leadership, and the reality is that we don’t do everything.
+We have a very specific focus on ending preventable deaths of mothers and babies, protecting the next generation from deadly infectious diseases, and lifting people out of poverty and we follow the numbers.

 So, for example, something like jaundice, while serious, represents a very tiny percentage compared to malaria, which accounts for roughly 30% of child deaths.
-But broadly though, if we are successful in strengthening health system, which is my main thing, whether you’re working with jaundice, you’re working with anything, the system is strong enough.
+But broadly though, if we are successful in strengthening health system, which is my main thing, whether you’re working with jaundice or anything else, the system is strong enough.
 In that part, we are disease agnostic.
 Whether it’s jaundice, malaria, or anything else, a strong system with well-trained midwives, capable physicians, and fully stocked facilities can handle it.
 We believe that at least 80% of these conditions can be effectively managed at the primary healthcare level.

 TheCable: For every country director that comes into the foundation, there’s the goal that at the end of my time, this is what I did.
 If you’re looking at your time in that sort of sense, what would you say as ‘yes, I’m glad that within this period of time I did this’?

-The second thing I love to do is to see how far we can bend the curve on malaria.
-Particularly for Nigeria.
-Malaria is a big, big, big burden for us.
+The second thing I love to do is to see how far we can bend the curve on malaria, particularly for Nigeria.
+Malaria is a big burden for us.
 We are the number one in the world in terms of the burden.
 So, I want to see how we can make real progress around being able to get that done.

 The third one, which is probably the most important, is that I’d like to help Nigeria get on a path where the economy is growing.
-If I look at countries like India and China, it wasn’t individual health interventions.
-They grew their economies, and they had enough money that they were able to adopt any health innovation and it wasn’t a problem to fund it.
+If I look at countries like India and China, their growth wasn’t driven solely by individual health interventions.
+A key factor is that they grew their economies, and they had enough money that they were able to adopt any health innovation, and it wasn’t a problem to fund it.

 Today, Nigeria is using about 54% of its revenues to service debt.
-How much do you have to do anything?
+How much do you have left to do anything?
 So, I think, if you can solve that revenue side it will help Nigeria.
-This is what India did; it was an agriculture-based economy, and they were able to grow their productivity and the farmer was able to earn a little bit more money.
-He used it to buy a mill in his village.
+This is what India did; it was an agriculture-based economy, and they were able to increase crop and livestock productivity at the farm level, and the farmer was then able to sell the additional produce and earn a little bit more money.
+He then used the extra money to buy a mill in his village.
 He hired people to run the mill, next thing there is a thriving community.

-People have done it and there’s a clear stack of policies for how you grow, and we talk about it a lot but you don’t see the doing.
-‘Oh, we need to diversify from oil, and the next day everybody is still focused on that one oil.
-So, it’s an area that when I came in I opened up because we haven’t done a lot of that in space but I’m really going aggressive on that.
+People have done it and there’s a clear stack of policies for how you grow, and we talk about it a lot, but you don’t see the doing.
+We often say, ‘Oh, we need to diversify from oil… but the next day everybody is still focused on oil’.
+So, it’s an area I opened up when I came in because we haven’t done a lot of that in space but I’m really going aggressive on that.
 If that is done, that’s the single most important thing that can solve all those other things I’m talking about.

 error: Content is protected from copying.